Autumn (2009 film)

 Autumn is a 2009 Canadian horror film directed by Steven Rumbelow, written by David Moody and Rumbelow, and starring Dexter Fletcher.
 It was based on Moody's self-published novel Autumn.
 Fletcher plays a schoolteacher who must survive in a post-apocalyptic world inhabited by evolving zombies.
-This was the final film of David Carradine before his death.
+This was the final film of David Carradine released before his death.

 Premise

 After a viral outbreak kills 99% of the world's population, scattered survivors come together and attempt to deal with the collapse of civilization.
 They face a new threat when the dead begin to reanimate.
 Initially catatonic, the corpses slowly regain their senses, become increasingly sensitive to outside stimuli, and show signs of aggression.
 Eventually, the survivors must fortify themselves against attack and try to find a reason to survive.

 Production

 Author David Moody had offers on two of his novels, Autumn and Hater, at the same time.
 Although Hater had Guillermo del Toro attached, Moody reasoned that Autumn, as a small independent film, had a greater chance of being made.
 Moody made both deals and participated in the making of Autumn.